 Seven-year-old Stuart Yorty ran around the warehouse in Pennsylvania with boundless energy.
 Surrounded by hundreds of others, the thin blond boy helped sort through boxes of shoes, clothing and school supplies.

-Everyone was packing supplies for the Global Aid Network, or GAiN, a ministry of Campus Crusade for Christ, to send to the former Soviet Union.
+Everyone was packing supplies for the Global Aid Network, or GAiN, a ministry of Cru, to send to the former Soviet Union.

 During one of the breaks from packing, Stuart watched a slide show about the children who would be receiving the gifts.
 He felt God stirring his heart.